timm/silon/README.md

 The art of being wise is the art of knowing what to overlook.
 -- William James

-Nature is pleased with simplicity.
-And nature is no dummy.
--- Isaac Newton

 It is vain to do with more what can be done with less.
 -- William Of Occam